Manchester 0161 832 2500 | London City 0204 505 8080 | London Finchley 020 8349 0321

 Deposit disputes commonly arise at the end of a residential tenancy agreement when Landlords and Tenants disagree over the return of a security deposit.
 These conflicts can stem from various issues related to the condition of the property, financial obligations, and compliance with the terms of the tenancy agreement.

-Further, Landlords must provide Tenants with specific information regarding the deposit protection, including details about the TDS, the process for deposit release, and dispute resolution procedures.
+As property litigation solicitors advise, Landlords must provide Tenants with specific information regarding the deposit protection, including details about the TDS, the process for deposit release, and dispute resolution procedures.

 The TDS offers a free dispute resolution service to address disagreements over deposit returns, providing a faster and more cost-effective alternative to court proceedings.

 Tenants have the right to contest deductions they consider unjustified.
 They can utilise the TDS dispute resolution service or pursue legal action if necessary.
+Delays in resolving disputes can hinder the return of deposits, placing financial strain on Tenants who may need the funds for new rental arrangements.

 Ensure that any Deposit is protected in a government authorised TDS scheme and serve the prescribed information relating to the deposit in accordance with the rules.

 Boundary disputes occur between neighbouring property owners regarding the precise location of the boundary line that separates their properties.
 These disagreements can arise from various factors, including unclear property deeds, physical changes to the land, and misunderstandings between neighbours.
-Such disputes are common in English law and can be stressful, time-consuming, and costly to resolve.

 The primary legal issue is identifying the exact legal boundary between properties, often requiring a review of property deeds and historical maps.